Jump to content

 In 2025, the George Konell Prize of the State Capital of Wiesbaden, a literature prize for pupils, was awarded once again.
 The award ceremony took place on November 19, 2025.

-Presentation of the Konell Award
+Presentation of the George Konell Award 2026

 About the sponsorship award